gatherloop/gatherloop-pos/README.md

 The domain layer in frontend is similar like backend, it contains the following components :

-1. `Entity`, defining the internal data structures used in the business logic
+1. `Entity`, defining the [internal data structures](https://github.com/gatherloop/gatherloop-pos/blob/3a42e3c6956871b779d1b0b085df746f402d1684/libs/ui/src/domain/entities/Transaction.ts) used in the business logic
-2. `Usecase`, implementing the business logic, utilizing a finite state machine to map the current state to the next state based on received actions or events.
-Importantly, the use cases do not concern themselves with the data source, whether it comes from an API or mock data; they only recognize the interfaces.
+2. `Usecase`, implementing the business logic, utilizing a [finite state machine](https://github.com/gatherloop/gatherloop-pos/blob/3a42e3c6956871b779d1b0b085df746f402d1684/libs/ui/src/domain/usecases/transactionList.ts#L80-L150) to map the current state to the next state based on received actions.
+Importantly, the use cases do not concern themselves with the data source, whether it comes from an API or mock data; they only [recognize the interfaces](https://github.com/gatherloop/gatherloop-pos/blob/3a42e3c6956871b779d1b0b085df746f402d1684/libs/ui/src/domain/usecases/transactionList.ts#L161-L162).
 Additionally, this layer is agnostic to the frontend framework, ensuring that no framework-specific code (e.g., React) is present.
-Instead, the business logic is written purely in TypeScript, focusing on the finite state machine's functionality.
-3. `Repository Interface`, containing interface that define the data source that used in the use case, for example fetch, create, update, and delete data.
+3. `Repository Interface`, containing [interface](https://github.com/gatherloop/gatherloop-pos/blob/3a42e3c6956871b779d1b0b085df746f402d1684/libs/ui/src/domain/repositories/transaction.ts) that define the data source that used in the use case, for example fetch, create, update, and delete data.

 #### B. Data Layer

-The Data Layer implements the interfaces used in the use case layer, allowing it to determine the data source, whether from an API or mock data.
+The Data Layer [implements the interfaces](https://github.com/gatherloop/gatherloop-pos/blob/3a42e3c6956871b779d1b0b085df746f402d1684/libs/ui/src/data/openApi/transaction.ts) used in the use case layer, allowing it to determine the data source, whether from an API or mock data.
 This design enables easy testing of the use cases using mock data without altering the underlying logic.
 Additionally, the Data Layer is responsible for transforming the API data structures into the entity data structures utilized in the use cases.

 #### C. Presentation Layer

 Presentation layer will consumes the logic from usecase layer and output it to UI.
 It consist of the following components :

-1. `Controller`, consumes the finite state machine defined in the use case layer and integrates it into the framework's state management.
+1. `Controller`, consumes the finite state machine defined in the use case layer and [integrates it into the framework's state management](https://github.com/gatherloop/gatherloop-pos/blob/3a42e3c6956871b779d1b0b085df746f402d1684/libs/ui/src/presentation/controllers/controller.ts).
 For instance, in React, this is achieved using `useReducer` to manage state transitions and useEffect to handle side effects of the finite state machine.
-2. `Presentor`, this layer is responsible for mapping the data structures from the entities to the UI props used in the components, ensuring that the frontend displays the appropriate information in a user-friendly manner.
+2. `Presenter`, this layer is responsible for [mapping the data structures](https://github.com/gatherloop/gatherloop-pos/blob/3a42e3c6956871b779d1b0b085df746f402d1684/libs/ui/src/presentation/views/transactions/widgets/TransactionList/TransactionList.presenter.tsx#L24) from the entities to the UI props used in the components, ensuring that the frontend displays the appropriate information in a user-friendly manner.
-3. `View`, this layer is responsible for defining the user interface, in React, it will contains JSX of the components
+3. `View`, this layer is responsible for [defining the user interface](https://github.com/gatherloop/gatherloop-pos/blob/3a42e3c6956871b779d1b0b085df746f402d1684/libs/ui/src/presentation/views/transactions/widgets/TransactionList/TransactionList.view.tsx), in React, it will contains JSX of the components